"

 Nick Trefethen, Professor of Numerical Analysis at the University of Oxford, summarized many of the limitations of BMI in an opinion piece he wrote, stating that “the body-mass index that we count on to assess obesity is a bizarre measure.
 We live in a three-dimensional world, yet the BMI is defined as weight divided by height squared.
 It was invented in the 1840s, before calculators, when a formula had to be very simple to be usable” (Carey, 2019).
 Not only that, the BMI was developed to measure the body of a Caucasian man.
 It is a health metric resulting from decades of research mostly conducted on Caucasian people (Firger, 2017).
 Therefore, it is not an accurate measure of health for people of other ethnicities and races.

 Despite this research, the use of BMI and the resulting overweight or obese diagnoses from health practitioners result in the biased care of millions of fat people.
 Weight bias presents itself in various forms within a healthcare setting.
-Biased providers, including doctors, specialists, nurses, and staff, exude/exhibit judgemental attitudes (Fruh et al, 2016).
+Biased providers, including doctors, specialists, nurses, and staff, reveal their judgemental attitudes (Fruh et al, 2016).
 Diagnoses for the same diseases differ between thin and fat patients, where the latter are almost always ordered to lose weight as the treatment.
 The effects of this stigma result in these patients feeling alienated and humiliated.
 They are prone to being at risk for low self-esteem, depression, and lower quality of life (Phelan et al, 2015).
 Many leave the doctor’s office feeling like a failure and blaming themselves for their poor health, even if they pursue healthy choices.
 This results in high levels of stress hormones that have several long-term physiological health effects, including heart disease, stroke, and anxiety (Phelan et al, 2015).
 Ironically enough, obesity is considered a risk factor for these illnesses.

 image of measuring tape and pills